-With 25% of global greenhouse gas emissions, the United States, alongside Australia, are "bad pupils" of the Kyoto Academy.
-Castigated by NGOs of all stripes, they nevertheless announced an ambitious economic and scienti ﬁ c plan to reduce their releases.
-Cleverly thought out announcement or liberalism?
+With 25% of global greenhouse gas emissions, the USA, alongside Australia, are considered “bad students” of the Kyoto Academy.
+Castigated by NGOs of all stripes, they nevertheless announce an ambitious economic and scientific plan to reduce their discharges.
+Announcement effect or cleverly thought out liberalism?

 A national plan ... planetary

 Buenos Aires, the return?
 7 years after the Fourth Conference of the Parties, world governments have found themselves in the Argentine capital to consider the very near entry into force of the Kyoto Protocol, the 16 February 2005, and take stock of progress made.
 As in the "version1" in the same place, the US arrive without a signature, but with major statements and a post-Kyoto plan, the Climate Vision, which seems essentially credible by the dollars it mobilizes.